 Like all surgical procedures, operations on the neck may have complications.
 Because the surgeon operates around the spinal cord, neck operations are always considered extremely delicate and potentially dangerous.
 Therefore, patients should take the time to review the risks associated with cervical spine surgery with their doctor.
 Also, make sure you are comfortable with both the risks and the benefits of the procedure planned for your treatment.

-- Further learn how to manage your condition and control symptoms
+- Further, learn how to manage your condition and control symptoms

 - Improve flexibility and strength

-- Further learn correct posture and body movements to reduce neck strain
+- Further, learn correct posture and body movements to reduce neck strain

 - Return to work safely

-If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 9214-556-0555 to make an appointment.
+If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.